smatiolids/airline-ai-agent/README.md

 You can follow the instruction in the video.
 But here is the JSON file you can import into Langflow to create the flow:

 [Airline Agent.json](Airline%20Agent.json)

+# Langsmith

+You can use the Langsmith to track the flow.
+Here is the link to the Langsmith dashboard: https://app.smith.langchain.com/

+To enable the Langsmith, you can set the environment variable `LANGCHAIN_TRACING_V2=true` and `LANGCHAIN_API_KEY=lsv2_...`.

 # Contact